-TEMPLATES FOR PLANNING DESIGNS

-Copy this page, cut apart on dotted lines and hand out, so students can practice designs on paper before applying them to the leather.
+TEMPLATES FOR PLANNING DESIGNS Copy this page, cut apart on dotted lines and hand out to students so they can practice designs on paper before applying them to the leather.

 STAMPING Instructions:

 (Shown here on a leather strip.)

 1) After leather has been cased, hold stamp in a vertical (straight up and down) position.
 Be sure stamp is facing the desired direction.